- Saving in tax-advantaged accounts can help you make the most of your money.

 If you're able to, saving the money in your HSA for retirement could be a good idea—particularly if you're able to invest and grow your contributions.
 Even if you're only able to save part of your contributions for the future, it can still be worthwhile.

 The cost of health care in retirement continues to increase, so it can be a good idea to prepare specifically for those expenses.
-Fidelity estimates a 65-year-old couple retiring today will spend, on average, $280,000 on out-of-pocket health care costs in retirement.3
+Fidelity estimates a 65-year-old couple retiring in 2019 will spend, on average, $285,000 on out-of-pocket health care costs in retirement.3

 Take advantage of retirement accounts